 Premium dark design that signals generational wealth advisory

-The founder story is genuinely compelling.
 David left corporate life because “there was only room for one boss in his life” (his wife Samantha holds that title).
 Sister Kaycee runs daily operations.
-Real family and team photos reinforce authenticity in a way corporate headshots can’t.
-Specialties cover tech startups, oil and gas partnerships, investment funds, and real estate developers.
+Real family and team photos replace the usual corporate headshots.
+Specialties cover tech startups, real estate developers, and other high-net-worth segments.

 Conversion is the weak spot.
-There’s a “Contact Us” button above the fold and a tax calculator in the nav, but no phone number, no chat widget, and no embedded forms.
-For a firm targeting high-net-worth entrepreneurs, that’s significant friction.
+There’s a contact button above the fold and a tax calculator in the nav, but no phone number, no chat widget, and no embedded forms.

 Greenback Expat Tax Services